-Use our free contractor calculator to figure out your net take-home pay.
-Our calculator is simple to use and will show you an estimate of your payment after taxes, National Insurance contributions and Cool Company’s fee are applied.
-No hidden costs or surprise charges!
-Cool Company is here to make contracting easier for you.
+Try our free contractor calculator to figure out your net take-home pay.
+Our calculator is simple to use and will show you an estimate of your payment after taxes, National Insurance contributions and Cool Company’s margin are applied.

-Our pay calculator estimates how much you will receive as take-home pay when contracting.
-Simply enter the following information and we calculate your take-home pay after deductions:
+Our contractor salary calculator below estimates how much you will receive as take-home pay after deductions when contracting.
+Simply enter the following information:

 How to calculate your take-home pay with Cool Company

 Cool Company offers you a complete service!
 We take care of all paperwork and handle the invoices to your clients.
-As soon as the customer has paid the invoice and the money has arrived, make all required deductions, and pay you the net take-home pay.
+As soon as your client has paid the invoice and the money has arrived, we will make all required deductions, and pay you the net take-home pay.

 3 easy steps from invoice to take-home pay